 - More meaningful content (33%)

 - No need to visit a physical location, website or app (31%)

 With any new strategy, consider a pilot with current loyal customers before promoting to potential new ones.
 Then send a survey to bring customers into the conversation and allow you to make changes based on specific feedback.
 Basically, have a plan, execute on it and measure your results.

 A top U.S. airline partnered with West to pilot an SMS chat service.
 After 633 conversations and almost 6,000 texts over three months, the service deflected 75 percent of calls from the IVR.
 Then in a follow-up survey, 91 percent of customers said it alleviated their need to call, and 92 percent rated the interaction 4 or 5 out of 5.

-4. Improve performance with business intelligence and analytics
+4. Improve performance with analytics

 By 2018, nearly 50 percent of all customer service interactions will be influenced by data and analytics, Gartner predicts.
 Leveraging data in proactive engagement strategies allows businesses to send the right message to the right consumer at the right time.

 But where does this data come from?
 Start by thinking about what you’re already collecting through your customer relationship management.
 What channels are your customers using?
 What questions are they asking?
 Then follow three steps:

 - Identify data siloes and consolidate